Where it's Made

 I do my best to be transparent in all things related to my products (and business in general) because I think it's important for you to have enough information to make informed decisions.
 A lot of companies will try to fool you in order to get your business.
 No sale is important enough to lie or mislead in order to close it.
 Just my two cents.

 Every product I sell has a small flag icon in the "Specifications" tab.
-If you see a flag with the Prometheus logo on it, that means I make all or part of the product in my own shop, with my own two hands.
+If you see a flag with the Prometheus logo on it, that means I make the product in my own shop.
+A Prometheus flag combined with a country flag means that I combine parts made in-house with parts from an outside vendor to complete the product.

 |In Alphabetical Order (me first):|